fifth-postulate/crochet-workshop/workshop/guide/src/introduction/welcome.md

 If you already are comfortable with crocheting, head over to the projects.

-Want to practice the art of crochet, learn about the tools
+Want to practice the art of crochet, learn about the tools.

 Otherwise come along a gentle introduction and a bit of history.